dougsillars/dougsillars.github.io/README.md

 	<img src="img/responsive.gif">
 </picture>

-The sizes parameter is also really cool.
+Aside:  The "sizes" parameter is also really cool.
 In the example above, all images are sized to 100% of the view window.
 However, in some cases, you could do something like:

-<pre><code>
-sizes ="(min-width: 500px) 32vw, 100vw"
+<pre><code>sizes ="(min-width: 500px) 32vw, 100vw"
 </code></pre>

 In this case, if the screen is greater than 500 pixels wide, the image will take up just 1/3 of the screen, and below 500px, it will use 100% of the screen.
 This is a great way to build multiple layouts for different device screen sizes.

 <h2>Preview Images</h2>

-In the last few sections, we have resized the images to balance the size and quality of the images.
-In this final section, we are going to create placeholder images for each file.
-You may have seen this in apps like Facebook, Pinterest or Google Image search where a placeholder image appears before the final image.
+In the last few sections, we have resized the images to balance the size and quality of the images, and to fit the painted area of the screen.
+In this  section, we are going to create placeholder images for each file.
+You may have seen this in apps like Facebook, Pinterest or Google Image search where a placeholder image appears nearly immediately, and then the final image loads in later.

 I have created SVG images to load in the background before the larger image can be downloaded.
 This is great on slower connections, as the screen is populated with color indicating an image is coming.
 I used <a href="https://github.com/technopagan/sqip">SQIP</a> to create these thumbnails.